VLucet/vlucet.github.io/content/about.md

 Hi there! 👋 My name is Val and **I write code** and **design tools** to allow us to **take better care of the environment**.

-I am a research software developer, currently working as a <i class="fab fa-r-project" aria-hidden="true"></i>&nbsp; package developer at [Concordia Univeristy](https://www.concordia.ca/) in Montreal (in the lab of [Dr. Eric Pedersen](https://www.pedersenfisherieslab.com/)).
+I am a research software engineer, currently working as a <i class="fab fa-r-project" aria-hidden="true"></i>&nbsp; package developer at [Concordia Univeristy](https://www.concordia.ca/) in Montreal (in the lab of [Dr. Eric Pedersen](https://www.pedersenfisherieslab.com/)), and as a data scientist at [Environment and Climate Change Canada](https://www.canada.ca/en/environment-climate-change.html).
 I am especially interested in reproducibility and open science.
 In my free time I love to bird at the Montreal Mont-Royal park.
 I am originally from 🇫🇷 but from 🇨🇦 at heart.

 I hold a **B.Sc.
-(Hons)** and a **M.Sc.** both in Ecology, from [McGill University](https://www.mcgill.ca/library/).
+(Hons)** and a **M.Sc.** both in Ecology, from [McGill University](https://www.mcgill.ca/).

 Follow me on :